Hadgebury/SteamCMD-Game-Server-Auto-Mod-Updater/README.md

 ## 3. Make the Script Executable (Linux Only)

+### !!!
+IF USING PTERODACTYL PANEL SEE THIS FILE: (https://github.com/Hadgebury/SteamCMD-Game-Server-Auto-Mod-Updater/blob/main/Pterodactyl_Panel/Instructions) !!!

 On Linux, ensure the script has execute permissions by running:

 chmod +x mod_updater.sh